tabidah-usmani/i222070_i221917_i222025/README.md

 ```reducer.py```: TF-IDF scores are calculated for each word in each document and outputted.<br>
 ```example.csv```: the file consists of 2 columns that are Article ID and Section Text which are used for further analysis.

+# INSTRUCTIONS
+The python code written on Jupyter shows the working that what output was expected and Hadoop being the main source of compilation runs that as a mapper and reducer file.
+Each individual file is implemented with a different task.

 # CONTRIBUTORS
 Maryam Khalid (22i-1917) <br>